wgxcodersdc/organization/learning-resources/python/getting_started_python.md

 You will also need a program to edit your code.
 While there are Interactive Development Environments (IDEs) for Python, we recommend starting with a regular text editor.
 [SublimeText](http://www.sublimetext.com/) is a popular and powerful text editor that is available on all OSs.
 [Notepad++](http://notepad-plus-plus.org/) is also a nice option for Windows.
 We strongly recommend that you do not use a bare-bones text editor like Notepad on Windows or TextEdit on Mac for editing your code.
 These programs lack syntax-highlighting and have no support for plugins that can help you learn faster and be more productive.

 ## Installing Python
-Open up a Terminal window (PowerShell on Windows, Terminal on Mac, ? on Linux) and type `python` into the prompt.
+Open up a Terminal window (PowerShell on Windows, Terminal on Mac and Linux) and type `python` into the prompt.
 If a different prompt shows up, congratulations!
 You already have Python installed.
 If you got an error, follow these instructions to install Python:

 [INSTRUCTIONS HERE]